 - No networks.
 You can visit any provider nationwide who accepts Medicare.

 - Guaranteed renewable.
-Your plan can’t be canceled as long as you continue to pay your premium1.
+Your plan can’t be canceled as long as you continue to pay your premium.

 How to Get Medigap Plan D

 Medigap plans are only sold through private insurance companies.
-The best time to get Medigap Plan D (or any Medicare Supplement plan) is during your Medigap open enrollment period (OEP) because you won’t have to go through medical underwriting.
+The best time to get Medigap Plan D (or any Medicare Supplement plan) is during your Medigap Open Enrollment Period (OEP) because you won’t have to go through medical underwriting.4

 - Your Medigap OEP last for six months and begins the month you turn 65 and are enrolled in Part B.